subarno/machine_learning/README.md

 - A program for SMS spam filtering based on n-gram models.
 - A program for SMS spam filtering based on the Random Forest algorithm.

+### Task 4 : Handwritten Digit Classification (Using Convolutional Neural Networks)
+- A program for classification of handwritten digits based on a convolutional neural network.

 The MNIST dataset can be downloaded from here: https://github.com/cvdfoundation/mnist?tab=readme-ov-file